Chattanooga Christian School

-Chattanooga Christian School (CCS) is a Christian, interdenominational coeducational day school located in Chattanooga, Tennessee.
+Chattanooga Christian School (CCS) is a conservative Christian, interdenominational coeducational day school located in Chattanooga, Tennessee.
 It is the largest private school in Hamilton County, Tennessee.
-The private, college-preparatory school was founded in 1970 and currently sits as the foot of Lookout Mountain on 55+ acres.
-The school serves families in the Chattanooga area and currently enrolls more than 1,400 students in the Lower School (PreSchool-5th), Middle School (6th-8th), and High School (9th-12th).
+Founded in 1970, the private college-preparatory school is currently located the foot of Lookout Mountain on 55+ acres.

 History

-Organized on February 4, 1970 by a group of parents as Lookout Mountain Christian School Association, the school was incorporated as a Georgia non-profit Corporation on June 30, 1972.
+The school was organized as Lookout Mountain Christian School Association on February 4, 1970, by a group of parents including World magazine founder Joel Belz.
+The school was incorporated as a Georgia non-profit Corporation on June 30, 1972.
 As the school grew and expanded to encompass more grade levels, a decision was made to move the school from Lookout Mountain to Chattanooga at its present location and change the name to Chattanooga Christian School, Inc. The move to the present campus was made in 1982.
 The school grew dramatically over the next 30 years.
 Chattanooga Christian School is a Christian, interdenominational, coeducational day school.
 It is a parent-directed school, working through an elected administrative Board of Directors, and accepts students in PreSchool through 12th grades.
 Chattanooga Christian School is a member of Christian Schools International and is accredited by The Southern Association of Colleges and Schools.
-Today, the campus on Charger Drive encompasses more than 55 acres of land and multiple buildings.
+Today, the campus on Charger Drive encompasses roughly 55 acres of land.
 It is the largest private school in Hamilton County, Tennessee.
-The mission of Chattanooga Christian School is to prepare students to lead and serve with distinction while representing Christ and seeking his Kingdom in all areas of the home, church, society, and culture.